Home Statement of Faith Contact

 Certain scholars, of course, have sought to ascribe II and III John to a different author from that of I John, because of particular differences in thought and language (e.g., Jülicher-Fascher, J. Jeremias, "Joh.
 Literarkritik," ThBl 20, 1941, 43, note 39, Bultmann).
 The following are not supposed to agree with Johannine thought: designation of a single false teacher as "the antichrist" (II 7); no "progressivist" (II 9) is to be received by the congregation (10 f.); Jesus Christ who "is come in the flesh" (I 4, 2) is called Jesus Christ who "comes in the flesh" (II 7); in contradiction to Jn.
 1:18 and I 4:12a, III 11 says, "he who does evil has not seen God."
 These differences, however, are too trivial to be taken seriously.

-No appeal to the author having been an eyewitness is necessitated, as are no personal references seeing how the errors do not require it (whereas see the major heresy of Docetism in Ignatius' epistle to the Trallians, where he mentions no appearance to the Apostles as proof of Jesus' humanity and resurrection, and only mentions the appearances twice, in passing, in subordinate clauses; cf. 1 Cor 15; apparently the type of proof depended with the author).
-The title of "presbyter" can hardly mean to designate someone who was not an apostle or one of the Twelve since Papias specifically refers to five of the Twelve apostles (among whom John is one) as "presbyteroi".
-There is nothing that prevents John the Apostle from having written the letter.
+No personal references or appeal to the author as a witness is necessary: the errors do not require it.
+Ignatius fights Docetism in Epistle to the Trallians with no mention of an appearance to the Apostles as proof of Jesus' humanity and resurrection.
+And he only mentions the appearances twice in passing (cf. 1 Cor 15; apparently the type of proof depended on the author).
+The title "Presbyter" cannot prove this wasn't an apostle, since Papias specifically refers to five of the Twelve (John among them) as "presbyteroi".
+The author can easily dismiss the many false teachers with authority, but not force.

 Date

 The mention of deniers of Christ as coming in the flesh is usually taken to mean the docetic or Gnostic systems of the 2nd century.
-But we are not fighting Docetism or Gnosticism here, because the proof of the error of the heretics in 1:6 becomes illogical.
-The doctrine of Christ in 1:9 is certainly the commandments of morality and love in 1:5-6 and the deceivers preach doctrines of immorality (see discussion in 1 John).
-In any case, if we were dealing with docetism or Gnosticism, the arguments would be different as can be seen from Ignatius (epistle to the Trallians 10) and there would be specific perpetrators mentioned as in Ignatius (ep.
-Trallians 11), where the situation is far more acute.
+But there is no Gnosticism and the Docetism isn't advanced.
+Otherwise, the proof of the error of the heretics in 2 Jn 1:6 becomes illogical.
+The doctrine of Christ in 2 Jn 1:9 is certainly the commandments of morality and love in 1:5-6 and the deceivers preach doctrines of immorality (see discussion in 1 John).
+In any case, if we were dealing with advanced Docetism or Gnosticism, the arguments would be different as can be seen from Ignatius (epistle to the Trallians 10) with specific perpetrators mentioned (ep.
+Trallians 11), where the situation is far more acute (contrast with where some opponent is prominent like the Diotrephes crisis in 3 John).
 Thus, the primitiveness and overall facts allow us to say that II John does not deal with the heresies of the second century.

 External Attestation

-The external attestation is not a problem even though it's somewhat scant (no mention until the 3rd century).
-The letter is short and may have been doubted as apostolic and therefore Scripture, making its material, which is minimal to say the least, useless to cite, not to mention that there is nothing in it that I John, which was accepted by the early 2nd century, would not have covered.
+The scant external attestation is not a problem (no mention until the 3rd century).
+The letter is short and may have been doubted as apostolic, making its minimal material inapplicable to cite.
+And anything in it would've been covered by 1 John, which was accepted by the early 2nd century.

 References